The Best of San Jose del Pacifico Oaxaca | Magic Mushrooms, Mystical Mountains, & More (2023 Guide)

 Some of these paths lead to nearby villages, like San Sebastian Rio Hondo and San Mateo Rio Hondo, which make worthwhile and scenic day trips from San Jose del Pacifico.

-3 | Experience an Authentic Temazcal
+3 | Experience an Authentic Temazcal in the Mountains

-San Jose del Pacifico Oaxaca is also one of the best places to experience a traditional temazcal.
-This is a sacred sweat lodge that honors the four elements, four directions, and our ancestors.
 Many of these ceremonies are self-guided but can include a “limpia,” or cleansing of your soul before entering.
 It is common practice to say a prayer and set an intention when entering into the temazcal.

 A typical temazcal consists of four rounds, one for each cardinal direction.
 The temazcal is heated by volcanic rocks.
 Depending on the ceremony and place, rocks are usually added between each round, making it hotter the longer you sit in it.